abhiTronix/vidgear/contributing.md

   * Make sure to turn `logging=True` in parameters of the respective API for getting debug output.
   * Finally, raise it by *choosing the appropriate Issue Template*: [Bug report][bug], [Proposal][proposal], [Question][question].

 &nbsp;

-## Community Channel

-If you want to share some information, or you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then join our [**Gitter ➶**][gitter] Community channel.

 &nbsp;

+## Join our Community Channel :people_holding_hands:

+If you want to share some information, or you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then please, join our [**Gitter ➶**][gitter] community channel.

+&nbsp;

+&nbsp;

 ## Become Stargazer :star:

-If you think VidGear library is helpful and would like to help in return - **then you can be a :star2:[stargazer][stars]:star2:**. _By starring this project, you're making it easier for others to find & trust this library._
+If you think VidGear library is helpful and would like to help in return - **then you can be a :star2:[STARGAZER][stars]:star2:**. _By starring this project, you're making it easier for others to find & trust this library._

 &nbsp;

+&nbsp;

-## Donate to Project development :heart_decoration:
+## Donate to Project development :heart:

-Love using VidGear?
-Consider supporting the project to fund new features and improvements
+_Love using VidGear?_ Consider supporting the project to fund new features and improvements:

 [![ko-fi][kofi-badge]][kofi]

 <!--
 Internal URLs